parkercouch/just-smash-bricks/README.md

 * Add a win condition when all bricks are gone
 * Add a lose condition when ball leaves the bottom of the screen
 * Add a ball start functionality (Launches off paddle to start game)

+### Day 2
+There was still some issues with the collision so I unified all the collision detection under one main function and created invisible sprites to act as boundary walls.
+This fixed a lot of the issues and I was able to move on to other things since it was working well enough.

+To manage all the sprites that would be collidable I tried using the quadtree object in Kontra js.
+It seemed to be working fine so I kept it.

+After that I wanted to add some difference in the gameplay by making the edges of the paddle bounce the ball away from that edge.
+This would allow some control over the ball instead of just reflecting.

+I was now close to a minimally viable game.
+I just needed to add a win/lose condition.
+I first added a start ball action by making the ball object have an attached to property that I assigned to the paddle.
+This allowed it to follow the paddle until a button was pressed then it would start moving.
+Then I changed the collision detection on the ball to just destroy the ball sprite when it hit the bottom (since all collision had been unified earlier this made it an easy change).
+This then would trigger a new ball sprite to be pulled from the object pool with its attached object being the paddle.
+I now had a start ball and lost ball functionality.

+The win/lose conditions were easy to implement since all I had to check for is if there were any bricks/balls still left and show a message accordingly.

+Now I was at a very minamally viable game.

+##### BUGS/ISSUES:
+Major bugs from the previous day were fixed and I didn't notice any major issues at this time, but I would run into some in the following days.

+##### NEXT STEPS:
+* Display more information to the user
+* Add a pause functionality
+* Add some character

+### Day 3
+I spent the morning getting some basic message areas and score display set up.
+I didn't add much styling, but rather just got the structure there for now.
+After I got more of the game implemented I would go back and style it.

+I was now at a game that could be played by someone with the needed info.

+The rest of the day I cleaned up code and prepared for adding more features.
+I wanted to start with some animations and that took a lot of time trying to figure out how to do that effectively and without spaghetti code.
+I ended up finding a tweening library that made it much easier to manage.
+After getting that set up I was ready to start making the game a bit more appealing.

+##### BUGS/ISSUES:
+I mostly just worked on some basic structure and displaying information so nothing to major broke.

+##### NEXT STEPS:
+* Animations
+* Levels
+* Sounds

+### Day 4
+I got some basic animations working in the morning.
+I then started seeing some weird collision issues.
+The ball would go through bricks and every once in a while it would go off screen or through the paddle.
+I though I had fixed the issue, but I was wrong.

+I spend quite a bit of time refactoring and making sure everything was being updated correctly every frame so there weren't any missed collisions.
+I didn't get a whole lot done otherwise, but at least the game was handling everything more consistently.
+I was now in a position to start adding more levels.

+I did get some basic sounds made and a start of a song.
+It is using TinyMusic and it is just basic synth, but I think it fits the type of game well so I will continue pursuing that.

+##### BUGS/ISSUES:
+More collision issues...mostly fixed but still some weirdness every once in a while

+##### NEXT STEPS:
+* Levels
+* Touch controls
+* Sounds

+### Day 5
+I started the day looking up how I could implement touch controls.
+Kontra has a pointer library that allows touch/click events to be attached to sprites.
+This allowed me to draw invisible boxes that could act as buttons.
+Since this is a simple game I only needed to implement a left and right button with a middle button to launce the ball.
+I was happy that it wasn't too difficult to implement, but I had to create separate move functions for the touch buttons that didn't use the paddle's on update function.
+This seemed like a bit of a hack to me, but it actually worked well so I decided it would be good enough for now.

+I then went through and cleaned up the code and put repeated things into their own functions so that when I added new levels things would still be readable.
+This was a good choice and it made implementing levels fairly straightforward.
+I made the game 6 levels that just add more hits to each brick.
+I will have to come back and make different shapes later, but I was happy to have the basic structure finished.

+I also got it deployed on GitHub pages so that I could also test it out on my phone.
+It was satisfying to see that the touch controls actually worked pretty smoothly!

+##### BUGS/ISSUES:
+Again some weird collision issues after levels implemented

+##### NEXT STEPS:
+* Finish sounds/music
+* Fix all collision bugs
+* Get mobile fullscreen working

+### Day 6
+I skipped some of the more needed things at first and decided to try and implement some particles.
+I wanted some little dots orbiting around the ball.
+I spend a good couple hours getting this to work.
+I partly had to re-remember some physics and experiment and I also had to just make some weird hacks to get it to look alright.
+I ended up having the acceleration ramp up as the particles got farther from the ball so they wouldn't go too far away.
+I then limited the max speed so they wouldn't spin out of control and I clamped their position vectors to just barely outside the canvas so they could leave sight, but would come back quickly rather than launching off into nothingness for long periods of time.
+It was a fun experiment and I thing the end result looks alright.

+I then decided to do away with the quadtree for collision detection.
+There weren't enough objects on the screen to worry about the performance of checking against all of them and I was noticing that the collision bugs were happening when the ball was moving fast and passing through a different quadrant.
+I saw this when I had animations set to only the bricks in the same quadtree node as the ball.
+Sometimes a brick that was close wouldn't be added to that node and so it wouldn't be checked during collision detection.
+I just made a standard array and put all objects in it.
+It was repopulated every frame like the quadtree so that destroyed bricks wouldn't be in it.
+This pretty much fixed all the weird bugs I was having.

+I then finished the basic sounds and music.
+Each level introduces a new part in the song and the ball makes chirp and bounce sounds as it hits the bricks/walls/paddle.
+There is not win/lose sound or a lost ball sound, but I will get those added.
+The basic structure of making/playing sounds is there so I just have to experiment with sounds until I find some I like.

+I then worked on getting fullscreen working.
+This seemed important for mobile use so that there would be no browser UI in the way.
+It was easy enough to set up, but I ran into a problem with the touch controls not being perfect when the bottom of the canvas was a bit above the bottom of the physical screen.
+Since the touch controls only work when touching the canvas elements I will have to make some buttons appear when the game goes into fullscreen mode.